rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 ## 6. Databases Services and Utilities

 AWS Databases & Related Services:
-- Amazon RDS
+- Amazon RDS (PaaS)
-- Amazon Aurora
+- Amazon Aurora (PaaS)
-- Amazon DynamoDB
+- Amazon DynamoDB (SaaS)
 - Amazon Redshift
 - Amazon Elasticache
 - AWS Database Migration Service

 Different approaches:
 - **IaaS** (Maximum Control over everything)
-    - we would have a Database on EC2
+    - we would instal a Database on a EC2 instance
 - **PaaS** Relation Database Service (RDS)
     - control on the database but not on the infrastructure
 - **SaaS** (Minimum maintenance)
     - DynamoDB, Elasticache, Redshift

 ### 6.1 Amazon Relational Database Service (PaaS RDS)

-It uses the PaaS approach for running databases that we can leverage within our applications that are running on the platform.
-First it is important to note that it is a fully managed service for relation databases.
+It uses the **PaaS** approach for running databases that we can leverage within our applications that are running on the platform.
+First it is important to note that **it is a fully managed service** for relation databases.

 **RDS**:
 - Fully managed service for relational databases
-- handles provisioning, patching, backups, and recovery of your database
+- handles provisioning, patching, backups, and recovery of the database
 - supports deployments across multiple availability zones (mylti-AZ)
 - some platforms support read replicas ( helps scaling out the database)
 - launches into a VPC